9.3 Recovery of overpayments

 Restitution orders

-In cases where a recipient/former recipient is convicted of fraud and the Court has ordered restitution for all or part of the overpayment in question, the delivery agent specified in the restitution order is responsible for monitoring compliance with the terms of the restitution order.
+In cases where a recipient/former recipient is convicted of fraud and the Court has ordered restitution for all or part of the overpayment in question, the delivery agent or delivery partner specified in the restitution order is responsible for monitoring compliance with the terms of the restitution order.

-If a recipient is not making payments per the terms of the restitution order, the delivery agent may deduct a portion of the recipient’s financial assistance to recover the overpayment amount subject to the restitution order as provided under section 20 of the Ontario Works Act, 1997.
+If a recipient is not making payments per the terms of the restitution order, the delivery agent or delivery partner may deduct a portion of the recipient’s financial assistance to recover the overpayment amount subject to the restitution order as provided under section 20 of the Ontario Works Act, 1997.

-An overpayment amount subject to a restitution order is not portable between delivery agents and programs, and should not be recommended for write off while the restitution order is enforceable.
+An overpayment amount subject to a restitution order is not portable between the delivery agent or delivery partner and programs and should not be recommended for write off while the restitution order is enforceable.

 In cases where there is a fraud conviction and no restitution is ordered, or where the restitution order covers only a portion of the overpayment, the overpayment amount that is not subject to a restitution order is considered to be collectible (unless the Crown Attorney has agreed not to pursue that amount).
-Delivery agents should make a determination as to the appropriate method for dealing with these overpayments, in accordance with regular recovery procedures.
+The delivery agent or delivery partner should make a determination as to the appropriate method for dealing with these overpayments, in accordance with regular recovery procedures.

 Administrative errors